* Sky News admits email hacking on two occasions

 * Says actions were justified, in public interest

-LONDON, April 5 (Reuters) - Sky News, part of Rupert Murdoch's media empire, said on Thursday it had hacked into emails on two occasions but insisted it had acted in the public interest, as the channel's parent company faces an investigation by British regulators.
+LONDON, April 5 (Reuters) - Sky News, part of Rupert Murdoch's News Corp media empire, admitted on Thursday it had hacked into emails on two occasions but said the actions had been editorially justified and were in the public interest.

-Sky News said it had authorised a journalist in 2008 to access the emails of people suspected of criminal activity in the so-called "canoe man" case of a Briton who faked his own death after paddling out to sea.
+Sky News, BSkyB'S news channel, said that on one occasion it authorised a journalist to access the emails of people suspected of criminal activity in the so-called "canoe man" case of a man who faked his own death by paddling out to sea.

 Sky News said it had commissioned an external review of its email records and an internal audit of payment records.
 It said the email review was nearing its conclusion and no grounds for concern had been found.

 (Reporting by Georgina Prodhan; Editing by Paul Hoskins and Giles Elgood)

 C Reuters 2012.
 All rights reserved.
 Republication or redistribution of Reuters content, including by caching, framing, or similar means, is expressly prohibited without the prior written consent of Reuters.
 Reuters and the Reuters sphere logo are registered trademarks and trademarks of the Reuters group of companies around the world.